rust-lang/rust/src/doc/rustc-dev-guide/src/mir-borrowck.md

 The overall flow of the borrow checker is as follows:

 - We first create a **local copy** C of the MIR.
-We will be modifying this copy in place to modify the types and things to include references to the new regions that we are computing.
+In the coming steps, we will modify this copy in place to modify the types and things to include references to the new regions that we are computing.
 - We then invoke `nll::replace_regions_in_mir` to modify this copy C.
   Among other things, this function will replace all of the regions in the MIR with fresh [inference variables](glossary.html).